ThemeZee/gridbox/README.md

-Poseidon WordPress Theme, Copyright 2015 ThemeZee.com
+Gridbox WordPress Theme, Copyright 2015 ThemeZee.com
-Poseidon is distributed under the terms of the GNU GPL
+Gridbox is distributed under the terms of the GNU GPL

 ===================================
-Thanks for Downloading Poseidon
+Thanks for Downloading Gridbox
 ===================================

-Thank you for downloading the Poseidon WordPress theme.
+Thank you for downloading the Gridbox WordPress theme.

 If you have any questions that are beyond the scope of this help file, please visit themezee.com.
 Thanks so much!